Paterson, New Jersey: Geography

-Paterson is in the southern part of Passaic County, which is near the north edge of New Jersey, as a county that spans some hilly areas and has dozens of lakes.
+Paterson is in the southern part of Passaic County, which is near the northern edge of New Jersey, as a county that spans some hilly areas and has dozens of lakes.
 The county covers a region about 30 × 20 mi.
 The region is split by major roads, including portions of Interstate 80, which runs through Paterson (see map at left).
-The Garden State Parkway (GSP) cuts across the south of Paterson, near Clifton, New Jersey.
+The Garden State Parkway cuts across the south of Paterson, near Clifton.
 The Passaic River winds northeast past Totowa into Paterson, where the river then turns south to Passaic town, on the way to Newark, further south.

 According to the U.S. Census Bureau, the city had a total area of 8.71 square miles (22.55 km^{2}), including 8.41 square miles (21.79 km^{2}) of land and 0.29 square miles (0.76 km^{2}) of water (3.38%).

 Unincorporated communities, localities and place names located partially or completely within the city include Riverside and Totowa.

 The city borders the municipalities of Clifton, Haledon, Hawthorne, Prospect Park, Totowa and Woodland Park (formerly West Paterson) in Passaic County; and both Elmwood Park (formerly East Paterson) and Fair Lawn in Bergen County.